Skip to Main Content

 Budget Revisions

-If you’re planning to adjust or move more than 10% of what you were awarded you will need to fill out a budget revision form.
+If you’re planning to adjust or move more than 10% of what you were awarded in a budget category (not individual item) you will need to fill out a budget revision form.

 Every cent of grant funds must be expended to the last penny and accompanying receipts and documentation MUST be provided.